ferdinandyapin/Sadajiwa/AndroidDevelopment/Readme.md

-This folder is for Android Development Files
+This folder is for Android Development File